Iredell County home to Special Olympics NC 'family of the year'

 CHARLOTTE, N.C. — The family of Chase Stroud, who is an athlete from Iredell County, won this year's 'Family of the Year Award' from Special Olympics North Carolina.

-The Stroud family took home the award from the organization's 2023 leadership summit in Durham, where Special Olympics leaders from across the state met in late August.
+The Stroud family took home the award from the organization's 2023 leadership summit in Durham, North Carolina, where Special Olympics leaders from across the state met in late August.

 Stroud started training and competing in bowling with Special Olympics Iredell County in 2016 and later joined the basketball team when his father, Randy Stroud, became a volunteer coach.

-For the latest breaking news, weather and traffic alerts, download the WCNC Charlotte mobile app and enable push notifications.
+For the latest breaking news, weather and traffic alerts from the Wake Up Charlotte team, download the WCNC Charlotte mobile app and enable push notifications.

 "When I was in high school, I had friends to talk to,” Chase said in a statement, adding, “After I graduated, they all moved away and it was hard to keep in touch with them.
 I sat at home and did not do a lot, until a friend of ours told us about a group that bowled on Tuesdays.
 I met several people that day and it evolved from there.”